|Type of record:||Find Spot|

 Identified by P. Robins (NCM), see description in file.

-This discovery was reported in (S2) and is also noted in (S3) and (S4), although no additional information is given.
+This discovery was first reported in (S2).
+It is also noted on (S3) as a possible Type N handaxe (typically associated with Late Middle Palaeolithic activity).
+It is also listed in (S4) and (S5), although no additional information is given.

 A. Rogerson (NLA) 1 February 1993.
 Amended by P. Watkins (HES), 25 February 2014.

 - FINDSPOT (Lower Palaeolithic to Middle Palaeolithic - 1000000 BC to 40001 BC)

 - HANDAXE (Lower Palaeolithic to Middle Palaeolithic - 500000 BC to 40001 BC)

 |<S1>||Illustration: Robins, P. 1993.
 Drawing of a Palaeolithic flint handaxe from Morley.
 Paper.
 1:1. |

 |<S2>||Article in Serial: Gurney, D. (ed.).
 1994.
 Archaeological Finds in Norfolk 1993.
 Norfolk Archaeology.
 Vol XLII Pt I pp 104-115. p 104. |